dwwr/mailTrip/README.md

 # mailTrip
 A Productivity extension for Chrome and Gmail.
+Premiering soon on the Chrome Store.

-###To install Dev:
+### To install Dev:
+#### From within app subfolder:

 >npm install
 >npm run build

-In chrome://extensions, select "load unpacked" from ../mailTrip/App/ to install.
+From chrome://extensions: enable "developer mode" and open the app subfolder via "load unpacked" to install.

-Premiering soon on the Chrome Store.